Rules 24MX ALESTREM2023-01-05T12:01:48+01:00

 Article 1.
 Date and place

-Saturday and Sunday 28/29 January 2023 in Alès Avenue Carnot, Saint Martin de Valgalgues Pôle Mécanique Alès Cévennes, Laval Pradel, Saint Julien les Rosiers and La Grand Combe, Portes, Le Martinet.
+Saturday and Sunday 27/28 January 2024 in Alès Avenue Carnot, Saint Martin de Valgalgues Pôle Mécanique Alès Cévennes, Laval Pradel, Saint Julien les Rosiers and La Grand Combe, Portes, Le Martinet, Sainte Cécile d’Andorge

 Article 2.
 Principle of the event

-24MX ALESTREM is an individual “extreme” enduro event.
-This event takes place over two days as follows
+24MX ALESTREM is an individual ‘extreme’ enduro event.
+The event takes place over two days as follows:

-The enduro cross special stage is run on the principle of an “eliminatory” round.
+• The enduro cross special stage will be run as an elimination round.

-On Sunday, 10 pilots will start every 2 minutes for all the pilots on the “main” event.
+• On Sunday, 10 riders will start every 2 minutes for all riders in the “main” event.
 The starting order will be determined by the results of the 2 selection rounds held the day before.

 Article 3.
-Number of participants admitted: 530 pilots.
+Number of participants admitted: 530 riders.

 Article 4.
 Groups allowed to participate

-NCO and LJA2 licences are allowed.
-Riders choosing to subscribe to a LJA2 licence must provide a medical certificate less than 3 months old issued by a doctor using the FFM medical form (https://ffm.ffmoto.org/media/document/licence-annuelle-certificat-medical).
-The subscription to the LJA2 licences is exclusively done online on the website of the French Federation: http://licencesunemanifestation.ffmoto.net/
+NCO and LJA licences are authorised.
+Riders choosing to take out an LJA licence must provide a medical certificate less than 3 months old issued by a doctor using the FFM medical form (https://ffm.ffmoto.org/media/document/licence-annuelle-certificat-medical).
+LJA licences can only be purchased online via the FFM website: http://licencesunemanifestation.ffmoto.net/

 Article 5.1 Entries and withdrawals

-The numbering will be done randomly, the numbers are not modifiable.
-The list of entries will be published one week before the event.
+Numbering will be done randomly and numbers cannot be changed.
+The list of entrants will be published one week before the event.

 Article 5.2 Categories